AdamZelikNS/sdk-nrf/doc/nrf/ug_radio_fem.rst

 They are also valid for cases where an application uses just one protocol, but benefits from features provided by MPSL.
 To avoid conflicts, check the protocol documentation to see if it uses FEM support provided by MPSL.

+Work is underway to make the protocols shipped with |NCS| use FEM, but none of them currently have this feature.

 |NCS| provides a friendly wrapper that configures FEM based on Devicetree (DTS) and Kconfig information.
 To enable FEM support, you must enable FEM and MPSL, and add an ``nrf_radio_fem`` node in the Devicetree file.
 The node can also be provided by the target board Devicetree file or by an overlay file.